shumwaymark/sentinelcam/README.rst

 Outpost
 -------

-Beyond simple motion detection and object tracking, some inference tasks can be pushed out to the edge where appropriate and helpful.
-Applying object identification across a sampling of incoming frames could help determine whether a motion event is deserving of prioritized analysis by the *sentinel*.
+Beyond simple object detection and tracking, some inference tasks can be pushed out to the edge where appropriate and helpful.
+Applying more sophisticated models across a sampling of incoming frames could help determine whether a motion event should be prioritized for closer analysis by the *sentinel*.

-Taken a leap further, selected camera nodes can be equipped with a coprocessor such as the Google Coral USB Accelerator or Intel Neural Compute Stick.
-This can allow for running a facial recognition model directly on the *outpost* itself.
+Additional performance gains can be achieved here by equipping selected ``Outpost`` nodes with a coprocessor such as the Google Coral USB Accelerator or Intel Neural Compute Stick.
+Proper hardware provisioning can allow for running facial and vehicle recognition models directly on the camera node.
 When focused on an entry into the house, any face immediately recognized would not require engaging the *sentinel* for further analysis.

+Essentially, this could enable a camera to provide data in real time for discerning between expected/routine events and unexpected activity deserving of a closer look.

 Data management
 ---------------